 After you get home from your trip to the grocery store, cut up some fresh veggies for future snacking.
 That way, when you are hungry for a snack, you have some nice veggie sticks and hummus on the ready!
 Meal-planning is a great way to stay on track with healthy eating.
 It keeps us from going to the drive-through as often.
 If we have ready-to-eat meals that we made ahead of time, we are more likely to eat them.
 Makes sense, right?

 This is my favorite piece of advice for those looking to balance hormones, beat daily fatigue, and/or lose weight.
 Consider the fact that your body is fasting overnight.
 When you wake up, your blood glucose levels are low.
 You should be eating within a half an hour to an hour after you wake up.
 Starting your day off with stable blood glucose levels sets you up for more energy, less mood swings, and an upper hand on those sugar cravings.
 What to eat for breakfast you ask?
 In my opinion, this is the best time to have quality protein.
 There’s no rule saying you can’t have chicken breast for breakfast.

 Upgrade Your Sugars

 Take it from me, I understand what it feels like to need dessert in my life!
 I have a sweet tooth, so I’m not about to tell you to ditch sugary delights forever.
 If you feel that you cannot live a sane life without sweets, consider upgrading your sugars.
 White sugar isn’t going to do anything good for you other than give you a fleeting sugar rush.
 There are other sugars that are absorbed more slowly into your blood stream and also have some nutrients in them.
-Try raw honey, coconut sugar, grade B maple syrup, coconut nectar, or sugarless options like cinnamon and stevia.
+Try raw honey, coconut sugar, grade B maple syrup, coconut nectar, or sugarless options like cinnamon, monk fruit, and stevia.

 There’s a Tea For That